Easy Home Remedies for Sinusitis

 Other Ayurvedic Remedies for Sinusitis

 Ayurvedic literature is based on research and observations that have been recorded over millennia.
-It’s impossible to touch upon all of the herbs and treatments that can help with sinusitis, but you can also consider using ingredients like cardamom, jatamansi, talispatra, brahmi, peppermint, and nutmeg.
+It’s impossible to touch upon all of the Ayurvedic herbs and natural treatments that can help with sinusitis, but you can also consider using ingredients like cardamom, jatamansi, talispatra, brahmi, peppermint, and nutmeg.
 It may not always be practical or feasible to prepare your own sinus remedies because of poor availability of some of these ingredients or due to time constraints.
 However, Ayurvedic medications for sinus problems and respiratory conditions can be just as effective, as they are typically based on age old formulations containing most of these herbs.
 In addition to using Ayurvedic herbs and medications, you should also make it a point to follow Ayurvedic recommendations of yogic breathing and a disciplined dinacharya or daily routine.

 Kurup, Viswanath P., and Christy S. Barrios.
 “Immunomodulatory Effects of Curcumin in Allergy.”
 Molecular Nutrition & Food Research, vol. 52, no. 9, 2008, pp. 1031–1039., doi:10.1002/mnfr.200700293.